arrel/donutChart/README.md

     - `delay`: Delay between animations (in milliseconds).
     - `height`: The height of the graph
     - `outerRadius`: The size of the graph
-    - `holeRadius`: The radius of the hole
+    - `innerRadius`: The radius of the hole
+- `springConfig`: Object to control the behaviour of the chart movement.
+It supports following parameters:
+  - `mass`: The mass of the chart
+  - `tension`: The tension in the spring
+  - `friction`: The damping force

 ## All Rights Reserved